proxy-web-droid/Salary-prediction-using-AI/README.md

 This repository contains a machine learning project to predict employee salaries based on various features using regression models.
 The project includes data preprocessing, model training, performance visualization, and a Streamlit web application for interactive predictions, hosted via ngrok in Google Colab.

-This is my link to Access my Streamlit App: https://a58a2df8e190.ngrok-free.app/

 Overview 📊